mcspronko/grav-plugin-newsletter/README.md

-# grav-plugin-subscription
-Subscription Plugin for Grav CMS
+# Newsletter Plugin for Grav CMS